Agobin/Gtk_browser/README.md

 # Gtk_browser

+#Project description
-Building a browser in c making use of the gtk/gtk.h and webkit/webkit.h libraries
+	Gtk_browser is a project that involves building a browser using the gtk and webkit libraries in C.

+#Prerequisite for running the program
+	->The gtk and webkit libraries must be installed on the system.
+	->The system must have gcc installed

+#Compiling the program
-To compile this project, open your terminal and go to the directory containing the files The is a makefile present.
-In the terminal type "make" and run the executable by typing "./BrowserMain".
+	To compile the project, open the terminal and change directory to the directory of the project.

-		What you need to compile this project
-	This project is based on the gtk/gtk.h and webkit/webkit.h libraries meaning to get this project running you  need to get the libraries installed.
+The type "make".
+After which the program will be compiled.

+#Running the browser
+	After a successful compilation.
+Type "./BrowserMain" to run the browser